Europlanet Funding Scheme FAQs

-- 7,500 Euros for the development of “Help your Alien – A Solar System Game”, a board game for players aged 6-12 led by Instituto de Astrofísica e Ciências do Espaço, Portugal.
+- 7,500 Euros for the development of “Help your Alien – A Solar System Game”, led by Instituto de Astrofísica e Ciências do Espaço, Portugal.

 - 3,500 Euros for the “Space Days 2019: Around the Moon” exhibition led by the Danish Astronautical Society, Denmark.

 In the 2018 round, Europlanet awarded a grant of:

 - 7 500 Euros to the Connacht Schools Radio Telescope Network, to install eight radio telescopes in schools across the west of Ireland, led by NUI Galway (Ireland).

 In the 2017 round, Europlanet awarded grants to two projects:

 - 10 000 Euros to ‘OpenPlanetaryMap – Places on Mars’, a mapping and social platform led by SpaceFrog Design (France).

 - 7 000 Euros to ‘Planets in Your Hands’ models of planetary surfaces led by National and Kapodistrian University of Athens (Greece).